-I am a Licensed Clinical Social Worker (LCSW) and Clinical Substance Abuse Counselor (CSAC) with five years of experience providing psychotherapy.
+Hello!
+I am a Licensed Clinical Social Worker (LCSW) and Clinical Substance Abuse Counselor (CSAC) with several years of experience providing psychotherapy.
 I have worked in a wide range of therapeutic settings including intensive outpatient care and managing a private practice in the Madison community.
 I work with clients affected by depression, anxiety, substance use, trauma, and relationship challenges from individual sessions to group therapy.
-Originally from Chicago, I moved to Madison during the summer of 2010 to continue my education.
+Originally from Chicago, I moved to Madison over a decade ago to continue my education.
 I received my undergraduate degree in Social Work, Sociology, and a Criminal Justice Certificate at the University of Wisconsin-Madison and my Master’s degree in Mental Health Social Work also at the University of Wisconsin-Madison.
-I am currently a Doctoral Student at Walden University studying Clinical Social Work.
+I am currently a Doctoral Student studying Clinical Social Work.
 My Doctoral studies focus on assessing agency structures and programs to develop a comprehensive understanding of the outcomes to improve services offered to clients.
 My passion for learning and education has led me to become an instructor for the UW-Madison School of Social Work where I closely work with students actively training and learning in the field.

-My approach to therapy is client-centered: clients are the experts on their lives and determine the direction and depth of therapy.
+My approach to therapy is client-centered: clients are the experts in their lives and determine the direction and depth of therapy.
 I advocate for kids and adults that struggle with disorders impeding on their daily life.
 I am passionate about helping others learn about their disorders because I believe that when one understands the underlying cause of their symptoms, they have a fighting chance to begin a new life.
 Some people just need a fighting chance and someone that is willing to fight for them.
 Through a strengths-based and solutions-focused lens, I draw on multiple treatment modalities to guide clients in identifying strengths and developing treatment plans that accomplish their goals.
 Through Internal Family Systems Theory and Cognitive Behavioral Therapy (CBT), I assist clients in exploring relationships among thoughts, feelings, and behaviors to aid in discovering dysfunctional thought patterns leading to self-destructive behaviors and beliefs.
 Using Parts Work for Complex PTSD and Dialectical Behavior Therapy (DBT), I support clients through developing skills: mindfulness, distress tolerance, interpersonal effectiveness, and emotion regulation with the goal of moving clients towards a life involving the capacity for experiencing joy and freedom.
 Outside of my work as a therapist, I enjoy reading, cooking, and traveling to new places when there is not a Global Pandemic occurring.